reowst/sdk/USAGE.md

 You are ready to begin integration with your game.

-At this point, please contact us on the Discord support channel which you can access via "Support" in the web portal, and we will guide you through the next steps in your integration.
+At this point, please contact us on the Discord support channel, via the "Support" navbar item in the web portal, and we will guide you through the next steps in your integration.

 cheers